 - Consider working with collaborators by joining a local co-working space or business incubator, where you can network and leverage tech resources to help you get a better understanding of the industry.

 What should HRs and Recruiters do?

-If you are a recruiter or an HR, the best thing is to make sure that the people who are expert in that field are involved.
+If you are a recruiter or an HR, the best thing is to make sure that the people who are experts in that field are involved.

-- Bring more technical resources into recruiting.
+- Bring more technical resources will help to hire tech talent.
 Put your developer team in a room together and talk about how to hire people like them.

 - Ask the team members if they are aware of any skilled expertise for a particular programming language.
 They can help you with the correct terminologies for the job descriptions and what skills to test.